By: Sarah Stone

 Female leatherbacks nest every two to three years.
 Atlantic leatherbacks nest between March and July, while Pacific ones return to the beach between September and March.
 This is the only time they make their way to land, with many turtles returning to their original hatching spot.
 Most leatherbacks lay about 60 to 90 eggs in a large hole that they dig near the surf with their hind flippers—when finished, they cover the nest back up and move along to the ocean, not returning until they’re ready to lay more eggs.

 Knowing facts like these before flying to Costa Rica made me confident I could become a stellar volunteer—and perhaps even a research assistant.
-If I knew more about the animal we were working with, I wouldn’t have to scramble to learn the basics while being trained for active conservation work.
+If I knew more about the animal we were working with, I thought, I wouldn’t have to scramble to learn the basics while being trained for active conservation work.

 An Incredible Community